|

 "Although the public

-the forum to express fears or support of the towns possible
+used the forum to express fears or support of the towns

 "With very minimal